Nanosecond protein dynamics in a red/green Cyanobacteriochrome revealed by transient IR spectroscopy: Conclusion

 \subsection{Acknowledgements}

-The authors thank Thomas Friedrich and co-workers for providing the Slr-g3 expressing \textit{E.coli} cell line, Olga Bozovic for help with protein expression, Roland Zehnder and Jan Helbing for technical support and Friedrich Siebert and Chavdar Slavov for helpful comments.
-The work has been supported by the Swiss National Science Foundation (SNF) through the NCCR MUST and Grant 200020B\_188694/1.
+The authors thank Thomas Friedrich and co-workers for providing the Slr-g3 expressing \textit{E.coli} cell line, Olga Božović for help with protein expression, Roland Zehnder and Jan Helbing for technical support and Friedrich Siebert and Chavdar Slavov for helpful comments.
+This work was supported by the Swiss National Science Foundation (SNF) through the NCCR MUST and Grant 200020B\_188694/1.